Crag martin

-These are species of craggy mountainous habitats, although all three will also frequent human habitation.
-The African rock martin and the south Asian dusky crag martin are resident, but the Eurasian crag martin is a partial migrant; birds breeding in southern Europe are largely resident, but some northern breeders and most Asian birds are migratory, wintering in north Africa or India.
+These are species of craggy mountainous habitats, although all five will also frequent human habitation.
+The two African rock martins and the south Asian dusky crag martin are resident, but the Eurasian crag martin is a partial migrant; birds breeding in southern Europe are largely resident, but some northern breeders and most Asian birds are migratory, wintering in north Africa or India.
 They do not normally form large breeding colonies, but are more gregarious outside the breeding season.
 These martins build neat mud nests under cliff overhangs or in crevices in their mountain homes, and have readily adapted to the artificial cliffs provided by buildings and motorway bridges.
 Up to five eggs, white with dark blotches at the wider end, may be laid, and a second clutch is common.
 Ptyonoprogne martins feed mainly on insects caught in flight, and patrol cliffs near the breeding site with a slow hunting flight as they seek their prey.
 They may be hunted by falcons and infected with mites and fleas, but their large ranges and populations mean that none of the crag martins are considered to be threatened, and all are classed as Least Concern on the IUCN Red List.